 4. Fuufome Large Squeaky Plush Dog Toy

-Compared to standard plush toys, this option prioritizes size and interactive features for multi-dog use.
-The tradeoff is that, like all plush toys, it should be supervised to prevent tearing and ingestion.
+Compared to standard plush toys, this option prioritizes durability and multi-dog fun.
+The tradeoff is that, like all plush toys, it may not withstand the most aggressive chewers indefinitely.

 5. Frienhund 3-Pack Tough Dog Chew Bones